ices-eg/wg_WGEEL/R/shiny_data_integration/README.md

 _note the tab on the left might not show, if not clik on the button at the top of the app near ICES logo_

+## Import

-# Integration of "stock indicators" : landings, aquaculture, release...
+Integration of "stock indicators" : landings, aquaculture, release...
 Data entry should be done with someone familiar with the app (someone from the data subgroup ... enter name in the secondary assessor box) and one country leader (Main assessor national).
 Only the national assessor can truly say what to do in case of duplicates.

 ![check_data](https://user-images.githubusercontent.com/26055877/91458170-805b8f80-e885-11ea-9915-3c2a260031dc.png)